2023 Nissan GTR: Will This Generation be Hybrid?

 In a recent interview between Automotive News and Nissan’s COO, Ashwani Gupta, it was confirmed that the new GT-R was in the works and that the company was considering setting up a performance-oriented hybrid drivetrain.

 The crux of this news is that Nissan can update the current GT-R chassis, reduce weight, and reset the current engine if desired, all without having to overdo it.
-The chassis can be updated to provide better handling, a lower center of gravity, and a smoother ride.
+In addition, the chassis can be updated to provide better handling, a lower center of gravity, and a smoother ride.

 At the same time, the engine can go through light updates to better comply with emissions regulations.
 The KERS system, likely to be where the enhanced power comes from sufficient energy recovered during normal driving and track performance to add better acceleration pieces when requested.